kaigelcer/Java-Agenda/README.md

 - As a user, I want to be able to have multiple unique sticky notes each with their own name
-- As a user, I want to be able to add and remove tasks from my stickies
+- As a user, I want to be able to add and remove agenda items from my stickies
-- As a user, I want to be able to view the tasks on each of my stickies
+- As a user, I want to be able to view the items on each of my stickies
-- As a user, I want to be able to add and remove additional non-task information to my stickies
+- As a user, I want to be able to add and remove additional non-agenda information (e.g. course breakdown) on my stickies